mifi/lossless-cut/issues.md

 - When will you implement feature X?
   - I have limited time and I have a lot of projects to work on, so I cannot promise any timeline.
 I will usually prioritize the issues with the most likes, [see here for a list of the most popular issues](https://github.com/mifi/lossless-cut/issues/691).

+## App Stores and GitHub difference

+LosslessCut version in the App Stores is often a few versions behind the latest GitHub version, because I want to be sure that the new versions work perfectly before releasing in the App Stores.
+The GitHub version will contain new, untested features and may contain some bugs (even in existing functionality).
+I consider the newest GitHub versions to be a public "beta" test.
+Then, once I'm sure that the new version works well, I will release it in the App Stores as well to give a frictionless as possible experience for customers.

+### Feature differences

+They have exactly the same in-app features, except for a few platform limitations: Apple doesn't allow opening VOB files with App Store apps.
+Apple App Store apps run in a sandbox, and therefore need to prompt for output directory before allowing writing files.

 # Common / known issues & troubleshooting

 ## The exported video has a problem